22 November 2024

 The ruling will likely increase disputes and delays at the UK Intellectual Property Office.

-Many view this decision as a shift toward fairness and transparency in UK trademark law, providing clearer guidelines for protecting intellectual property while curbing misuse of overly broad filings.
+Many view this decision as a shift toward fairness and transparency in UK trade mark law, providing clearer guidelines for protecting intellectual property while curbing misuse of overly broad filings.
 This perhaps encourages narrower scope of coverage along the lines of US practice and the question is whether this approach will find favour in Australasia.